tintin305/Energy-Visualization-and-Analytics/Database/Database.md

 Once mongodb is installed, then you can start a MongoDB database by:
 "C:\Project\mongodb\bin\mongod.exe" --dbpath="C:\Project\data\db"

-The --dbpat option points to your database directory.
+The --dbpath option points to your database directory.

 If the MongoDB database is running correctly, then you will see: "[initandlisten] waiting for connections"